SenseLogic/LINGUI/README.md

 ### Dictionaries

-When the `--mirror` option is used :
-*   all constants declared before the first function are sorted in the same order as in the source language
+When the `--extract` option is used, all constants declared before the first function of each ".ld" file are extracted into a matching ".ld" dictionary file.
-*   missing constants are automatically added, if they have appropriate translations in the matching `.ld` dictionaries.

-The dictionary entries are matched by line numbers.
+The dictionary entries of the different languages are matched by line numbers.

 An empty line is considered as a missing entry.

 Newline characters are replaced by a special four-character sequence (` :: `), so that dictionaries are fully compatible with online translation services like :

 *   [Online Translator](https://www.online-translator.com)
 *   [Google Translate](https://translate.google.com)
 *   [Bing Translator](https://www.bing.com/translator)

+### Mirroring

+When the `--mirror` option is used :

+*   all constants declared before the first function are sorted in the same order as in the source language
+*   any missing constant is automatically added, using the translations of the dictionaries.

 ### Case conventions